Content batching is one of the most effective ways to create social media content your audience loves.

 Content Batching Step #7: Design Your Graphics

-Graphics can include video cover photos for Reels or IGTV, carousel infographics, quotes, and Instagram Story slides.
+Graphics can include video cover photos for Reels, carousel infographics, quotes, and Instagram Story slides.

 When it comes to content batching, design templates for your most commonly used graphics to make the process quicker.

 These templates will create a plug-and-play design that won’t require you to design from scratch each time you batch content.

 TIP: Keep video and photo dimensions and sizes in mind when creating your designs.
 Use this guide as a handy reference!